matrix-org/synapse/docs/sso_mapping_providers.md

 configurations.
 Please see the details below for how to implement your own.

 External mapping providers are provided to Synapse in the form of an external Python module.
-Retrieve this module from [PyPi](https://pypi.org) or elsewhere, but must be importable via Synapse (e.g. they must be in the same virtualenv as Synapse).
-The Synapse config is modified to point to the mapping provider (and optionally provide additional configuration for it).
+You can retrieve this module from [PyPi](https://pypi.org) or elsewhere, but it must be importable via Synapse (e.g. it must be in the same virtualenv as Synapse).
+The Synapse config is then modified to point to the mapping provider (and optionally provide additional configuration for it).

 ## OpenID Mapping Providers